-The last activity in this step will be a meeting of the Contracting Parties representatives convened to review the first draft and where necessary amend it with the view of submitting it to the adoption process by the Contracting Parties.
+The last activity in this step will be the Second meeting of National Correspondents for the Post-2020 SAP BIO, convened to review the first draft and amend it where necessary, with the view of submitting it to the adoption process by the Contracting Parties.
 This meeting should take place after COP15 of the CBD planned for October 2020 and expected to adopt the Post-2020 Biodiversity Framework.

-Step 4: Adoption of the new SPABIO
+Step 4: Adoption of the post-2020 SAP BIO

-The Draft new SAPBIO finalised during the Parties-representatives meeting held under Step 3 will be reviewed by the SPA/RAC Focal Points, the MAP Focal Points and submitted for adoption by the Contracting Parties.
+The Draft post-2020 SAP BIO finalised during the Second meeting of National Correspondents for the Post-2020 SAP BIO, held under Step 3 will be reviewed by the SPA/BD Thematic Focal Points, the MAP Focal Points and submitted for adoption by the Contracting Parties.